Third Macedonian War: Battle of Pydna

 The legion of Aemilius wedged in between the phalanxes and targeteers and had the targeteers behind and the Chalcaspides in front.
 Lucius Albinus, a former consul, was sent against the Leucaspides of the centre of the enemy lines.
 The elephants and the allied cavalry were sent to the right wing, by the river, where the battle began.
 This was also the area where the Macedonians started to retreat.
 This attack was followed by an attack on the left wing by the Latin allies, who pushed it back.
 The second legion charged the centre, broke the lines of the enemy and dispersed it.
-Plutarch wrote that Marcus, the son of Cato the Elder and the son-in‑law of Aemilius, lost his sword.
+Plutarch wrote that Marcus, the son of Cato the Elder and Aemilius' son-in‑law, lost his sword.
 He rallied his companions to his aid, who put themselves under his leadership, and attacked.
-They filled gaps which were hidden by hips of fallen bodies.
-They fought 3,000 select elite Macedonians who remained in close ranks and slaughtered them.
-The battle ended at four o’ clock and was won in one hour.
-The rest of the day was spent pursuing fugitives over a stretch of three miles.
-Plutarch wrote that the Macedonians lost 25,000 men and noted that according to Poseidonius (see below) the Romans lost 100 men while according to Nasica they lost 80.
+They filled gaps that were hidden by hips of fallen bodies.
+They fought 3,000 elite Macedonians who remained in close ranks and slaughtered them.
+The battle ended at four o' clock and was won in one hour.
+The rest of the day was spent pursuing fugitives over the course of three miles.
+Plutarch wrote that the Macedonians lost 25,000 men and noted that according to Poseidonius the Romans lost 100 men while according to Nasica they lost 80.